daniel-saunders/daniel-saunders.github.io/chromebook.md

 ---

 # An all-round travel laptop for £60 pounds - Chromebook + galliumos
+### July 2017

 ## Introduction
 How cheap can a laptop be whilst still offering all the required functionality for a developer?
 I asked this question just after finishing my PhD, when I realised I wanted a cheap laptop for home and travel (to avoid taking my expensive work laptop that's perfectly setup for my research).
 The requirements I had in mind:

-* Suitable for web browsing
+* Suitable for web browsing.
-* Ability to login to external machines (inc. showing external graphics)
+* Ability to login to external machines (inc. showing external graphics).
-* Manage emails
+* Manage emails.
-* Enough resources for light development (trying out ideas on the go)
+* Enough resources for light development (trying out ideas on the go).
-* Light-weight gaming
+* Light-weight gaming.

 It turns out this can be achieved for very little indeed!
 Since we'll be using an open source OS (to avoid buying a windows licence, and to choose something more lightweight), this is the perfect choice for someone wanting a cheap introduction to running linux.